 - The Food Pantry volunteers provide donations and staffing.
 Donations of non-perishable food items are always needed.
 Volunteers are needed to: stock shelves, make appointments for clients package food, provide office duties, provide janitorial duties, help with food deliveries.
 Click here for Food Pantry List.

-- There are five CROP Walks in our area each fall, usually the second Sunday in October.
-They are located in Williamsport, East Lycoming (Hughesville, Picture Rocks and Muncy), Jersey Shore, Montgomery and Trout Run.
+- There are several CROP Walks in our area each fall, usually the second Sunday in October.
+We have a large one located in Williamsport along the river walk in the downtown area, A smaller walk is held in Trout Run where walkers enjoy a rural location.
 You can help recruit walkers, walk in the CROP Walk, and sponsor others.
 Information about CROP Walks can be found at www.churchworldservice.org.
 Crop Walk is a way for people of all ages, races and faiths to walk in area CROP Walks.
 As you get involved you stand in solidarity with those around the world who must walk for the minimal foods they obtain.
 You obtain sponsors, earning money to feed many who are hungry around the world, and educating your sponsors about the issues and the fact that we all can do many things to make a difference.

 - Church World Service Blanket and Kit Collection.
 Blankets and "Gift of the Heart" School, Health, Sewing and Baby Kits are one of the ways Christians in the United States are able to reach out in times of disaster.
-More information about the Church World Service projects, which we collect the first Saturday of May can be found on our resource page.
+More information about the Church World Service projects, which can be sent throughout the year can be found on our resource page.
 Information about Church World Service can be found at www.churchworldservice.org.

 Worship and Education